georgelepsaya/file-system-analyzer/README.md

 I have developed this project as a library using `uv` as a project and a package manager.
 However I have also maintained a `requirements.txt` file, so you can run this project without using `uv`.

-1. Clone the repo: `git clone https://github.com/georgelepsaya/file-system-analyzer.git`.
++ Clone the repo: `git clone https://github.com/georgelepsaya/file-system-analyzer.git`.
-2. `cd file-system-analyzer`
++ `cd file-system-analyzer`

 ## Simply using `requirements.txt` (good for demo)

-1. Create a virtual environment: `python3 -m venv .venv`
++ Create a virtual environment: `python3 -m venv .venv`
++ Activate the virtual environment: `. .venv/bin/activate`
-2. Install the project in editable mode: `pip install -e .`
++ Install the project in editable mode: `pip install -e .`
-3. Run the tool: `fsa -h`
++ Run the tool: `fsa -h`

 ## Using `uv` (good for contributing)

-1. Install `uv` if it isn't installed already, e.g. `curl -LsSf https://astral.sh/uv/install.sh | sh`
++ Install `uv` if it isn't installed already, e.g. `curl -LsSf https://astral.sh/uv/install.sh | sh`
-2. Install dependencies:
++ Install dependencies:
    - All dependencies: `uv sync`
    - Excluding dev dependencies: `uv sync --no-dev`.
 This will skip `pytest` and `pytest-cov` installation
-3. Run the tool
++ Run the tool
    - If virtual environment isn't activated: `uv run fsa -h`
    - If it's activated: `fsa -h`